wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-from-php-with-failover-dr.md

 ### Handle Status Updates

-When anything interesting happens regarding the status of the message, a webhook is sent to the webhook you configured in the dashbaord at the start.
+When anything interesting happens regarding the status of the message, a webhook is sent to the webhook you configured in the dashboard at the start.
 For this application it's `/status`.
 Here is the code for that route:

 ```php
 $app->post('/status', function (Request $request, Response $response) {